thalient-ai/zotero-scripts/README.md

 - **Rich Text Content**: Notes can contain rich text, allowing for annotations, links, and other formatted content.
 - **Distinct Type**: Notes are treated as a special type of item in Zotero, separate from general metadata fields.
 - **Multiple Notes**: An item can have multiple notes attached to it.
 - **Direct Editing**: Notes can be edited directly, but their content structure requires handling of text formatting and potential links.
-The script can edit Notes that are selected (i.e., selected items), it cannot edit Notes using the active collection or saved search setting.
+The script can edit Notes that are selected (i.e., selected items); it cannot edit Notes using the active collection or saved search setting.

 ### Practical Implications:
 - **Item Fields**: Simplified bulk edits with standard search and replace functionality.
 - **Creator Names**: Requires transaction management, validation checks, and potential deletion if fields are empty post-editing to maintain data integrity.
-- **Notes**: Editing notes requires careful handling of rich text content and ensuring that the formatting is preserved.
+- **Notes**: Bulk edits require handling rich text content, preserving formatting, and managing multiple notes per item.
 Bulk editing notes follows the same search and replace principles but needs to manage potential formatting issues.

 ### Summary:
 - **Item Fields**: Bulk edits are straightforward and involve replacing text in single-value fields.